Updated: August 12, 2025

 One of the more popular pathways to Portuguese citizenship is through the Portugal Golden Visa program.
 This residency-by-investment program allows investors and their family members to live, work, and study in Portugal and provides free movement within Europe’s Schengen Area.

-Although the Golden Visa program does not automatically grant citizenship, if you maintain the visa for five years, you will be eligible to apply for citizenship by naturalization.
+Although Portugal Golden Visa holders do not automatically gain citizenship, if you maintain the visa for five years, you will be eligible to apply for citizenship by naturalization.

 The current investment program options are: